pschool-in/curriculum/content/science/health-5.md

 What factors are a threat to community health? alcoholism, drugs, tobacco, malnutrition, *all

-What are the ill effects of chewing tobacco ?
+What are the ill effects of chewing tobacco?
 *ulcer, *tumor, *cancer, *addiction, happiness

 What are the ill effects of alcoholism?
 *loss of control over actions, *diseases of the liver, ulcer

-Which of this is not a tobacco product? cocaine, gutka,  bidis, mawa, panmasala
+Which of these is not a tobacco product? cocaine, gutka, bidis, mawa, panmasala
 ```
 ## Match the following
 ```